Restorative Practice Project

 Cultural change - language, norms and practices that reinforce belonging and contribution

-Student voice and agency — inviting every person into the work of community and repair.
+Student voice and agency, which in turn invites every person into the work of community and repair.

 The following resources extend the Kindness On Purpose Way into practical, trauma-informed restorative tools designed for everyday school contexts.